norcane/noble-legacy/README.md

 also not yet released into the *Maven* repository, although this is planned to be done soon.

 ## Key features
-- [x] Can be easily embedded into any existing *Play!* using few simple steps (see chapter *Embedding in your Play! application* below).
+- [x] Can be easily embedded into any existing *Play* using few simple steps (see chapter *Embedding in your Play application* below).
 - [x] Modular blog storage support.
 Default bundled implementation uses *Git* with directory structure similar to [Jekyll](https://jekyllrb.com).
 - [x] Modular blog post format support, your blog posts can use in **multiple blog post formats**